RitaAhmadi/ritaahmadi.github.io/research.md

         <div class="pub-summary-inner">
           <div class="pub-authors">Fatimah Rita Ahmadi, Aleks Kissinger</div>
           <div class="pub-venue">Journal of Physics A: Mathematical and Theoretical, Vol. 56, No. 41 · 2023</div>
-          <p>We show how the ZX-calculus can serve as a complete graphical language for topological quantum computation, connecting categorical quantum mechanics with anyonic models through diagrammatic rewriting.</p>
+          <p>We show how the ZX-calculus can serve as a complete graphical language for topological quantum computation.</p>
           <div class="pub-links">
             <a class="cta-link" href="https://iopscience.iop.org/article/10.1088/1751-8121/acfc8b" target="_blank">Journal →</a>
             <a class="cta-link" href="https://arxiv.org/abs/2211.03504" target="_blank">arXiv →</a>